yasserhous/Arp-Spoofind-Detection-Tool/README.md

 ## Overview

 The primary goal of this project was to understand how to protect devices on public networks against a variety of attacks, starting with ARP spoofing.
-This attack is a common form of Man-in-the-Middle (MITM) attack, where an attacker can intercept and manipulate communication between two devices.
-By simulating the attack in a controlled environment, I gained valuable insights into how to detect and prevent ARP spoofing on real networks.
-The first step of the project was to create a spoofing attack.
-Once that was complete, use the knowledge gained to detect a similar attack
+This attack is a common form of Man-in-the-Middle (MITM) attack, where an attacker can intercept and manipulate the communication between two devices.
+By simulating the attack in a controlled environment, I gained valuable insights on how to detect and prevent ARP spoofing on real networks.
+The following README will describe the two-part process of this project.
+Part 1 consists of the attack from the attacker's perspective.
+Part 2 of the project consist of the detection tool that can detect it.

-## Step 1 : The Attack
+## Part 1 : The Attack
 I performed a controlled spoofing attack on my home lab network:

 <b>1.
 Network Setup </span></b><br/>